Wausau, Florida: Geography

-The town is located in the Florida Panhandle along Florida State Road 77, which is the main route through the town.
+The town is located in North Florida on the Florida Panhandle along Florida State Road 77 (FL-77), which is the main route through the town.
 FL-77 leads north 11 mi to Chipley, the Washington County seat, and south 36 mi to Panama City.

 According to the United States Census Bureau, the town has a total area of 1.1 sqmi, all land.

 Climate

 The climate in this area is characterized by hot, humid summers and generally mild winters.
 According to the Köppen climate classification, the Town of Wausau has a humid subtropical climate zone (Cfa).